The Escape of Prisoner 4538

 ‘You’re mad.’

-The man stood up from the desk and motioned the guards to step back.
-He walked up to the prisoner, looked straight in the face, then moved to stand behind him.
+The man stood up from the desk and walked up to the prisoner, looked him straight in the face, then stood behind him.
 He leaned down and whispered in his ear,

 ‘There is no other way.’